 Extracts of the WTDC Action Plan 2022

-QUESTION 1/1 Strategies and policies for the deployment /1 of broadband in developing countries
+QUESTION A/1 Enabling policies and regulation to extend connectivity including broadband everywhere with focus on rural and remote areas

 1. Statement of the situation or problem

+In order to continue to contribute to the achievement of the objectives set by the Geneva Plan of Action of the World Summit on the Information Society (WSIS) and, as well as assist in the attainment of the Sustainable Development Goals (SDGs) , it is necessary to address the rural urban digital divide through digital infrastructure development coupled for access digital services for all in the rural and remote areas of developing countries , including LDCs, LLDCs and SIDS, where more than half of the world's population live.
+Solutions that involve both terrestrial and satellite broadband connectivity to support network technologies that enable the use of common broadband applications required by citizens for digital transformation is now priority

-According to ITU data, 2019 marked the first full year when more than half of the world begun to participate in the global digital economy by logging onto the Internet.
-The latest ITU data show that some 49 per cent of the world's population currently remain unconnected (ITU, 2020 estimates).
+According to ITU data, 2024 marked the first full year when more than 70% of the world begun to participate in the global digital economy by logging onto the Internet.
+The latest ITU data show that some 30 per cent of the world's population currently remain unconnected (ITU, 2024 estimates).

-Broadband technologies are fundamentally transforming the way we live.
+Broadband technologies has been transforming the way we live.
 Broadband infrastructure, applications and services offer important opportunities for boosting economic growth, enhancing communications, improving energy efficiency, safeguarding the planet and improving people's lives.

-Broadband access has had a significant impact on the world economy Rapid evolution and new business opportunities are driving rapid but uneven growth in digital technologies.
+Broadband access has had a significant impact on the world economy and is instrumental in providing meaningful connectivity to all.
+Rapid evolution and new business opportunities are driving rapid but uneven growth in digital technologies.

-1 ITU Statistics. https:// datahub .itu .int/ According to ITU data, 2019 marked the first full year when more than half the world begun to participate in the global digital economy by logging onto the Internet.
-The latest ITU data show that some 49 per cent of the world's population currently remain unconnected (ITU, 2020 estimates).2

-2 ITU/UNESCO Broadband Commission for Sustainable Development.
-The State of Broadband: Broadband as a Foundation for Sustainable Development (September 2019). https:// www .itu .int/ dms _pub/ itu -s/ opb/ pol/ S -POL -BROADBAND .20 -2019 -PDF -E .pdf

-The coronavirus disease (COVID-19) pandemic has also restated the importance of diverse ICTs in ensuring connectivity, as illustrated by insights shared on the Reg4Covid platform.3

-3 ITU Reg4Covid.https:// reg4covid .itu .int/ ?page _id = 59

-As noted in the report of the Chairman of Study Group 1 to the TDAG virtual meetings held from 2 to 5 June 20204

-4 See Annex 8 to Document TDAG-20/12(Rev.2)., and recognized in several instances and reports of study Question 1/1 for the ITU-D study period 2018-2021, the Question has to continue for the next study period, and the topics of interest to be reflected in the next study period under the overall theme of strategies and policies for the deployment of broadband in developing countries5

-5 These include the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition:
+Least developed countries, small island developing states, landlocked developing countries and countries with economies in transition needs in this regard include:

 – Policies, strategies and regulatory aspects of broadband

 – Analysing best practices of national broadband plans

-– Broadband access technologies
+– Broadband access technologies including wired/wireless terrestrial and non-terrestrial networks

 – Financing and investment aspects of broadband

-– Impact of COVID-19 and other pandemics on broadband networks

-– Digital transformation Co-deployment and sharing of broadband infrastructure with other infrastructure networks
+– Digital Infrastructure that is a required for inclusive digital transformation with consideration of co-deployment and sharing

+It is also important to consider broadband demand creation and affordability programmes for the adoption of broadband and e-services by people in rural and remote areas.
 Government incentives, subsidies and other financing mechanisms are necessary.
+Work on the effective use of Universal Service Funds and best practices also needs to continue.

 2. Question or issue for study

+It is important to update the study of broadband digital connectivity for rural and remote areas and to adapt and embrace social innovation and emerging technologies for rural inhabitants of developing countries, including LDCs, LLDCs and SIDSs, in respect of the following items

-2.1 Continuing topics from study period
+2.1 Continuing topics to consider from Question 1/1 and Question 5/1 of 2021-2025 study period